lemass310/azure-network-protocols/README.md

 Create a Resource Group in Azure

-- Create a Windows 10 Virtual Machine (VM)
+- Create a Windows 10 Virtual Machine (VM).
 While creating the VM, select the previously created Resource Group

-- Create a Linux (Ubuntu) VM
+- Create a Linux (Ubuntu) VM.
 While create the VM, select the previously created Resource Group and Vnet
 </p>
 <br />